23 Sep Future Focussed Schools

 What are you doing to prepare for your future and, more importantly, what are you doing to prepare your students for their future?

-Why not attend Leadership for the 21st Century Workshop at NIST International School on 10 & 11 November 2018.
-It has received rave reviews and has helped hundreds of teacher leaders, principals, aspiring Principals, curriculum coordinators, team leaders and department heads to see the opportunities and possibilities in leading future focussed schools.
-BTW there is a fabulous Early Bird Offer until 10 October only.
+Why not attend the next Think Strategic 21C Leadership Workshop Innovative 21C School Leadership this coming May in Melbourne, Brisbane or Sydney?
+These workshops have received rave reviews and have helped hundreds of teacher leaders, principals, aspiring Principals, curriculum coordinators, team leaders and department heads see the opportunities and possibilities in leading future focussed schools.
+BTW there is a fabulous Early Bird Offer too!

 Download "Top 3 Challenges Facing School Leaders in 2018" and learn how to overcome them.